yskoverride/Bit/README.md

 Request::all();
 ```

-Capture all the properties of $_FILES values of request
+Capture all the properties uploaded files
 ```php
 Request::file();
 ```